Prapthi564/MPPC23-Power-Apps/lab1/README.md

 1. **Repeat steps 3-5** for both the QA and Prod environments.

-1. Once Enabled for the other two environments, you should see **Yes** in the **Managed** column for all three environments.
+1. Once enabled for the other two environments, you should see **Yes** in the **Managed** column for all three environments.

     ![](../Media/T83.png)

 ## Task 9: Deploy the pipelines solution to your Prod environment

-In this task, you will learn how to install the pipelines for Power Platform solution in your `Prod` environment.
+In this task, you will learn how to install the pipelines for the Power Platform solution in your `Prod` environment.

-There are two ways to install the pipelines solution:
+There are two ways to install the Pipelines solution:

 ### Via Power Platform Admin Center